kristiansyrjanen/billystat/README.md

+# BillySTAT
+BillySTAT records your Snooker statistics using YOLOv3, OpenCV and NVidia Cuda.

-Get statistics for your Snooker games with BillySTAT.
+### Record your accuracy in your Snooker games with BillySTAT.

 <a href="https://i.imgur.com/hZDxVAB.png"><img src="https://i.imgur.com/hZDxVAB.png" title="HUD for BillySTAT" /></a>